shekar-ym/AWS-DVA-C01-Course/README.md

 4. if a client does a cross-origin request on S3 bucket, we need to enable correct CORS header
 5. You can allow for specific origin or for * (all origins)

+S3 Consistency Model
+1. Read after write consistency for PUTS of new objects.
+PUT 200==> GET 200
+2. Except GET 404==>PUT 200 ==>GET 404 --> eventual consistency
+3. Eventual consistency consistency for DELETES and PUTS of existing objects.
+4. PUT 200 ==> PUT 200 ==> GET 200 (might be older version)
+5. DELETE 200 ==> GET 200
+6. NO WAY TO REQUEST "STRONG CONSISTENCY"

 # CloudFront